-The history of Cheney Row Park and Folly Lane stretches back at least 800 years, which we have pieced together here in chronological order with a glimpse into the future.
+The history of Cheney Row Park and the Folly Lane Triangle stretches back at least 1,000 years, which we have pieced together here as a story in rough chronological order.
+We also offer a glimpse into the future.

 - Medieval Pilgrims of Amberland